sinistersnare/sinistersnare.github.io/content/post/05-against-globs.md

 Is it just traits I am importing?
 Or important structs/enums that I will need?

 Many tutorials / example code blocks start this way (hopefully they include the imports at all!
 But that's a whole 'nother rant!
-Thanks for including them in the first place, Tantivy)
+Thanks for including them in the first place, Tantivy).
 I do not mean to pick on Tantivy, a very large percentage of tutorial code I have seen uses globs.
 Tantivy was wonderful to work with, a great piece of software!